 For a taste of the best French cuisine, there are dozens of options, but both a beautiful remote location and delicious food are to be found at L’Escale, close to the village of Les Anses d’Arlet (Avenue Robert Deloy, Grande Anse, Les Anses-d’Arlet 97217, +596 687 130).

 But the French, higher-end, continental tastes are not the only ones that dominate the palate of Martinique.
-Simple, fresh, spicy Creole foods are very popular as well, and shouldn’t be missed by travellers.
+You can get on a transport in Guadeloupe and Martinique and explore simple, fresh, spicy Creole foods that are as popular, and shouldn’t be missed by travellers.

 The Indian influence in the north of the island is undeniable.
 The colombo, a curry-like stew made using a spice mixture similar to a masala, is delicious and fragrant.